 What the heck is a butter cake?
 I’d never heard of it before.
 But it sounded like something I needed to find out about, STAT.
 After all, with a name like butter cake, it has to be good.
 Right?
-You can bet your little hiney I was intrigued.

 The girls described it as being relatively simple, yet super rich, super sweet, and well… super buttery.
 But no one knew where to find butter cake; no one knew what went into it or how it was made.
 It was written off as a thing of the past, and we all went home that night and carried on life as usual.

-Except that conversation stuck with me, and I couldn’t get butter cake off the brain.
+Except that conversation stuck with me, and I couldn’t get butter cake off of my brain.
 I was fascinated with the idea of this gooey, buttery confection that was supposedly different from the St. Louis style gooey butter cake that gained national popularity thanks to Miss Paula Deen.
 So naturally, I took to Google and did a little digging.

 What I discovered were a few recipes and message boards discussing a German butter cake that used to be popular in and around Philadelphia, but has seemingly fallen off the map.
 Bingo!
 Considering more than half of the people living in South Jersey have roots in Philly, I knew this had to be it.